-Tired of attending improvised music concerts with false expectations, and being disappointed again and again as they always use to end up with the same topics, I have been generating in my head, for years, abstract images of what I would like to hear, see and experience on a stage.
-Finally, that intuition was materialized in a formula that never fails to provide me with satisfaction, surprises and much more than I could ever imagine or conceive.
+Jaded of attending improvised music concerts with false expectations, and being disappointed again and again as they always use to end up with the same topics, I have been generating in my head, for years, abstract images of what I would like to hear, see and experience on a stage.
+Finally, that intuition was materialized.

 MANIFESTO

-1 - It is said that, since there is no longer a music industry as it was before the internet, it makes less and less sense to form a band, record albums, and then try to find gigs and so on.
-The bad omen predicts that this will become increasingly anecdotal, and we musicians will have to become more like network-focused 'content creators' in order to survive.
+1 - IIt is said that, since there is no longer a music industry as it was before the internet, it makes less and less sense to form a band, record albums, and then try to find gigs and so on.
+The bad omen predicts that this will become increasingly anecdotal, and we musicians will have to become network-focused "content creators" in order to survive.
 Many are already doing so.

-This perspective implies, de facto, that the live concert will no longer have any meaning in itself, and that it will only endure as a social act, as a playful and entertaining experience.
+This perspective implies, in practice, that the live concert will no longer have any meaning in itself, and it will only endure as a social act, as a playful and entertaining experience.
+Indeed, even the "ethnic" content that feeds the art that arises in a rich cultural context is reduced to folklore when it remains on the surface.

-In this framework, the only thing that will give meaning to live performances in the immediate future is a substantial element, almost impossible to describe, that can never be replaced.
+In this framework, the only thing that gives meaning to live performances is a misterious element, almost impossible to describe, that can never be replaced.
 Even interesting and original productions often lack it, and can be enjoyed comfortably via the internet.
-When it appears, however, one experiences the awareness that being there is unavoidable.
-Mine are productions intentionally conceived to make unique and meaningful things happen live.
+When it appears, however, one experiences the awareness that being there physically was something necessary, absolutely unavoidable.

-2 - It is said that, in the field of 'serious' music, there can no longer be any communication between audiences and artists, because nobody seems willing to accept anything truly new and, unfortunately, artists themselves do not have much to say.
+2 - It is said that, at the present time, in the field of "serious music", there can no longer be real communication between audiences and artists, because nobody seems willing to accept anything truly new.
+Furthermore, artists themselves often do not have much to say, unfortunately.
+Some musicians even boast about playing for themselves, in a display of pretended honesty and commercial indifference, forgetting the ultimate meaning of what they do.

-It is true that much of today's music, of all genres, seems to repeat itself.
-Young artists are trained in academies and conservatories, where they follow identical curriculums.
+Much of today's music, of all genres, seems to repeat itself.
+Young musicians are trained in academies and conservatories, where they follow identical curriculums.
 They play very well, and it seems that nobody expects anything more than that...
-To play well.
+Just to play well.

-However, there is an audience, nowadays, eager for real novelties in contemporary music, beyond entertainment.
-It is just that those who are ready for the appreciation of such novelties will remain a minority until someone provides them with what they are unconsciously expecting.
-I have something to provide and I have built my music as a vehicle which to channel that need to give myself through.
+However, there is a keen public urgently needed of real novelties in contemporary music, beyond entertainment.
+It is just that those who are ready for the appreciation of such novelties will remain a minority until someone provides them with that something they are unconsciously expecting.

-3 - It is said that programmes are dictated by the audiences.
-Programmers themselves say this.
+3 - It is said that audiences dictate programmes.
+Programmers, agents and even artist managers often say this.
 They allude, for example, to unsuccessful performances that had been programmed according to their tastes and criteria, contrasting them with performances that were not of interest to them and yet were profitable.

-Accepting this means the disappearance of programmers, turned into nothing more than trend managers.
+Accepting this means the disappearance of those professionals, turned de facto into nothing more than trend managers, easily replaceable by artificial intelligence and algorithms.

 This is my stake.
 My purpose as a musician and as a listener.